 Here’s a general collection of useful and informative websites to drill down further on all formsof Mast Cell Diseases(including all forms of Mastocytosis and MCAS and now also HaTS) known collectively as MCAD and food issues that so many of us experience in addition to the Ehlers-Danlos Syndromes.
 Scroll down further for some of the best introductory articles for doctors regarding diagnostics and treatment.

-Unfortunately, more newly recognized MCAS (since about 2010) is a very complex condition that is hard to describe, and especially hard to diagnose unfortunately.
+Unfortunately, the more newly recognized MCAS (since about 2010) is a very complex condition that is hard to describe, and especially hard to diagnose unfortunately.
 There are no easy simple tests, and patience and perseverance is in order for everyone – doctors and patients alike, sorry.
 I highly recommend joining The Mast Cell Diseases Society for support with same.
 (Free to join.)
-Last Updated April 27, 2022.
+Last Updated October 23, 2023.

 There’s now an educational book available on MCAD from a leading US hematologist as of May 2016: